-The advantages of low power consumption, I/O flexibility, timer functions, oscillator options, Power Down and wake-up functions, Watchdog Timer, enhance the versatility of these devices to suit a wide range of application possibilities such as industrial control, consumer products, subsystem controllers, etc.
+The device is specifically designed for VFD applications that interface directly to VFD panels.
+The benefits of integrated C/R to F functions, in addition to low power consumption, high performance, I/O flexibility and low-cost, enhance the versatility of these devices to suit a wide range of VFD application possibilities such as household appliance timers, various consumer products, subsystem controllers, other home appliances etc.